MicrosoftDocs/azure-devops-yaml-schema/task-reference/xcode-v5.md

 **`scheme`** - **Scheme**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-(Optional) Enter a scheme name defined in Xcode.
-It must be a shared scheme, with its <strong>Shared</strong> checkbox enabled under <strong>Managed Schemes</strong> in Xcode.
-If you specify a <strong>Workspace or project path</strong> above without specifying a scheme, and the workspace has a single shared scheme, it will be automatically used.
+Optional.
+Specifies an Xcode scheme name. *Must be a shared scheme* (shared checkbox under **Managed Schemes** in Xcode).
+If you do not specify a scheme, and the specified workspace has a single shared scheme, the workspace scheme will be used.
 <!-- :::editable-content-end::: -->
 <br>